bytrustu/heic-to-jpeg/README.md

 # HEIC to JPEG Converter

 This repository provides a small Node.js script to convert all `.heic` files in a given folder to JPEG images.
+The extension check is case-insensitive, so files like `example.HEIC` are also converted.

 ## 사용법 (Usage)